Marketing analytics is the process of comprising data and technologies to establish trackable metrics and data-driven marketing activities.

 Marketing analytics platforms would enable analyzing the life feedbacks and rates which would help you to answer questions like How the customers are engaging with your offering?
 Which channels your most profitable customers are engaging with?
 Who is talking about your brand on social media, and what is the feedback?

 The value of marketing analytics gets higher upon delivering data-driven predictions.

 You can use the analytics to build an effective marketing strategy for the upcoming year by answering such questions as How you can design campaigns to turn short-term wins into loyalty and ongoing engagement?
 Which markets should you target next using the current portfolio?
 Which channels are more effective for conversion?

 - Get your model and reports fixed

-This is the mathematical model that describes the relationship between the independent variables (such as: offer, advertising, sales calls) and the dependent variable (such as: market share, profits, CLV)
+This is the mathematical model that describes the relationship between the independent variables (such as offers, advertising, sales calls) and the dependent variable (such as market share, profits, CLV)